rashedrahat/products-api/readme.md

     php artisan serve

-**Note:** To see the structure and behaviours of the API endpoints you can import `products-api.json` file into any tool such as Postman, Talend API Tester, etc.
+**Note:** To see the structure and behaviour of the API endpoints you can import `products-api.json` file into any tool such as Postman, Talend API Tester, etc.